Yiminghh/Yiminghh.github.io/content/talk/VE-NetSci22/index.md

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2022-07-28"
-all_day: false
+all_day: true

-authors: [Yiming Huang, Hao Wang, Xiao-Long Ren, Linyuan Lü]
+authors:
+- admin
+- Hao Wang
+- Xiao-Long
+- Linyuan
 tags: []

 # Is this a featured talk? (true/false)